-Investments in subsidiaries and amounts due from subsidiaries were \$40,723,000 and \$259,333,000 respectively as at 30 June 2019.
+Investments in subsidiaries and amounts due from subsidiaries were \$39,647,000 and \$281,744,000 respectively as at 30 June 2020.
 The principal activities of these subsidiaries include vessel owning and intermediate investment holding companies.
-We considered the audit of management's impairment test of investments in subsidiaries and amounts due from subsidiaries to be significant because their carrying amounts represented 98.8% of the Company's total assets as at 30 June 2019 and the impairment assessment involves significant management's judgement.
+We considered the audit of management's impairment test on these balances to be significant because their carrying amounts represented 98.7% of the Company's total assets as at 30 June 2020 and the impairment assessment involves significant management judgement.

-The audit procedures discussed in the preceding paragraphs relating to impairment of vessels and impairment assessment of intangible assets and other factors such as the various subsidiaries historical and current performances and financial position are taken into consideration when assessing the impairment of investments in subsidiaries and amounts due from subsidiaries.
+We obtained an understanding from management on their assessment of the potential impact of COVID-19 pandemic has on the operations of these subsidiaries.
+In addition, the audit procedures discussed in the preceding paragraphs relating to impairment assessments on completed vessels and intangible assets and other factors such as the various subsidiaries historical and current performances and financial positions were taken into consideration when assessing the impairment of investments in subsidiaries and amounts due from subsidiaries.